ShellyLeee/shellyleee.github.io/_pages/about.md

 My research mainly focuses on **building trustworthy Artificial Intelligence (AI) systems**.
 Currently, I’m working on **uncertainty estimation in Large Language Models (LLMs)**, and I have a broad interest in **uncertainty estimation, hallucination detection, interpretability, and reasoning reliability in LLMs**.

 I am also drawn to **AI for Science**, especially where data science meets biomedicine.
-I am currently studying **spatial multi-omics prediction**, and I have experience working with **multimodal learning**, **Graph Neural Networks**, and **medical and spatial imaging**.
+I am currently studying **spatial multi-omics prediction**, and I have experience working with **Multimodal Learning**, **Graph Neural Networks**, and **Medical Imaging**.
 I enjoy building models that feel intuitive and aligned with the underlying logic of scientific phenomena, and I am motivated by the idea that models should highlight meaningful scientific signals and bring their patterns into clearer view.

 I am actively seeking PhD opportunities starting in Fall 2026!